 Some say 'real Alaska' only begins when you leave the road system behind.
 Whatever the season, the White Mountains National Recreation Area has trails to lead you there, whether you're a weekend berrypicker or an intrepid backcountry adventurer.

 Check the trail conditions update on this web site for current information on White Mountains trails.
-A recorded version of the update is available by calling 907-474-2372.

 Expect to see other users on the trails.
 The White Mountains National Recreation Area is managed as a multiple-use trail system.
 That means that a wide variety of uses can occur on the same trails, from snowmobiling to mountain biking to dog mushing.
 You can help everyone enjoy their time in the White Mountains by following the suggestions for proper trail etiquette on the Know Before You Go page.